gromeck/CWP-Mockup/README.md

 |3000|500|2|<12|24|
 |500|1000|1|<3|2.1|

-In any of these test cases the full airspace was visible, so that in fact all tracks are drawn into the display.
+In any of these test cases the full airspace was visible, so that in fact all tracks are drawn onto the display.
-The limiting factor is the load of the X server.
+The limiting factor is the load of the X server, which doesn't run multi-threaded.
 X11 Forwarding was done via a 1GBit/s LAN connection.

 ## Why is FLTK used?